-- Avoid abrasive cleaners and polishes as they may damage the protective, golden sheen on your jewelry and leave it looking dull.
+- Avoid abrasive commercial cleaners and polishes as they may damage the protective coating or the golden sheen on your jewelry and leave it looking dull.

 - Use a polishing cloth only for plain, undecorated pieces.
 If you use it on jewelry with engravings, etchings, or paint, the abrasive surface of the fabric can rub anything that is not polished gold or silver.

 - Clean hard-to-reach corners with a toothbrush.
 Any small, stiff bristles will do as long as they do not leave stray hair on your jewelry.

 - Warm water is all you need to clean your cast brass jewelry pieces.
 Lay them flat on a towel after scrubbing and dry overnight before polishing them to reduce spots.

 Now, let’s get into some at-home hacks to prevent tarnish on your brass jewelry.